mmsaki/portfolio-website/posts/Culter Economy and my journey.md

 - I realize that this model was outdated and decided to start their own business
 - I started my own blog as a platform to share their own unique ideas and insights
 - I am now building a business based on genuine value and innovation, rather than chasing trends
-- I am encouraging other readers to follow my blog for more insights and ideas.
+- I am encouraging other readers to follow genuine value instead of being dependent on trendy culture economies